 Igor is a wrapper API which communicates with Jenkins.
 It is responsible for kicking-off jobs and reporting the state of running or completing jobs.

 Echo is the service for Spinnaker which manages notifications, alerts and scheduled pipelines (Cron).
 It can also propagate these events out to other REST endpoints such as an Elastic Search, Splunk’s HTTP Event Collector or a custom event collector/processor.

 Front50 is the persistent datastore for Spinnaker.
 Most notabily pipelines, configurations, and jobs.

 Kayenta is Spinnaker’s canary analysis service, integrating with 3rd party monitoring services such as Datadog or Prometheus.

 Dinghy is the Armory-specific microservice used to manage Pipelines as Code.
 It supports two main capabilities:

 - Automatically synchronizing pipeline definitions from an external Github or BitBucket repository to Armory .

 - Creating a library of pipeline modules (components) that can be templatized and used in Dinghy-managed pipeline definitions.

 Terraformer is the Armory-specific microservice behind Armory’s Terraform Integration.
-It allows Armory Spinnaker to natively use your infrastructure-as-code Terraform scripts as part of a deployment pipeline.
+It allows Armory to natively use your infrastructure-as-code Terraform scripts as part of a deployment pipeline.